Where I write professionally

 What's interesting to note here is that Dawn was mostly superfluous to the plot.
 For most of the film, she's neither vital towards Rocco's plans nor the protagonist's development.
 When she does finally impact the plot, it's not a particularly well-thought-out plot point (she took one gangster's gun but what about the other 3 on the boat?).

 The backstage story here is interesting: When Trevor learned that she had to sing, she asked Huston if she could take singing lessons.
-Although he granted her request, the director wanted her to sound unrehearsed so he surprised her by shooting that scene before her first singing lesson and the rest is history.
+Although Huston granted her request, the director wanted her to sound unrehearsed so he surprised her by shooting that scene before her first singing lesson and the rest is history.

 1950: Josephine Hull, Harvey B-